 Agriculture in the satellite age

 Food is vital to our survival.
-It's hardly surprising, therefore, that agriculture plays such an important role in Canadian society and in our economy: over 2.2 million Canadians work on our 676,000 km2 or so of farmland, an area larger than the province of Alberta!
+It's hardly surprising, therefore, that agriculture plays such an important role in Canadian society and in our economy: half a million Canadians work on our 640,000 km² or so of farmland.

 Satellite data are a unique resource farmers can use to help them keep watch over this vast acreage.
 Such data are the only way of observing huge tracts of land while providing information otherwise invisible to the naked eye—such as soil humidity—with uncommon accuracy.
 Satellite data also make it possible to monitor changes in the land on a continuous basis.